Vortigern

 the people who occupy several provinces and

-sea: at length, however, our people shall rise
+at length, however, our people shall rise and

-and drive away the Saxon race from beyond the
+drive away the Saxon race from beyond the sea,

-sea, whence they originally came; but do you
+whence they originally came; but do you depart

-depart from this place, where you are not
+from this place, where you are not permitted to

-permitted to erect a citadel; I, to whom fate has
+erect a citadel; I, to whom fate has allotted

-to you it is incumbent to seek other provinces,
+is incumbent to seek other provinces, where you

 |